roshanrn/roshanrn.github.io/_pages/about.md

 Research Interests
 ======

 My research interests broadly lie in using memory and storage systems to buld high performance large scale systems.
-I often make use of mathematical modeling to create models and simulator to better understand the systems I work on.
+I often make use of mathematical modeling to create models and simulators to better understand the systems I work on.
 I am also interested in researching and improving the power efficiency and sustainability of large scale datacenter systems.